andrewsunglaekim/advanced_git_workshop/readme.md

 ? - print help
 ```

 The first 5 are the most helpful.
-When we enter a command it will then go to the next chunk.
+When we enter a command it will then go to the next chunk until the process is finished.